 In Spain, maternity rights are determined by childbirth, that is, the woman that gives birth to a child is considered the rightful mother.

-To learn more about surrogacy and everything involved, we recommend that you visit the following portal: We are Surrogacy.
+To learn more about surrogacy and everything involved, we recommend that you visit the following article: What Is Surrogacy? – Definition & Types.

 Fertility tourism in Spain

 The set of regulations that govern the use of reproductive technologies in Spain, along with the number of fertility experts and their expertise in this field have turned Spain into one of the most popular destination countries for international patients who seek a treatment overseas.
 The so-called phenomenon of fertility or reproductive tourism.